-The Wabash River had 21 days during the study period in which the diurnal DO flux was greater than 6 mg/L, all of which occurred during late summer months.
-There were zero days where the average DO was below the 5 mg/L water quality standard.
-Thirteen days had at least one DO measurement below the 4 mg/L instantaneous standard.
-The Ohio River station at JT Myers locks and dam had two days with a DO flux of greater than 6 mg/L, no days with an average DO below the 5 mg/L standard, and 12 days with a measurement below the 4 mg/L instantaneous standard.
-The Smithland locks and dam station had two days with a DO flux of greater than 6 mg/L, 25 days with an average DO below the 5 mg/L standard.
+The Wabash River had 44 days during the study period in which the diurnal DO flux was greater than 6 mg/L, all of which occurred during late summer months.
+There were 6 days where the average DO was below the 5 mg/L water quality standard while 14 days had at least one DO measurement below the 4 mg/L instantaneous standard.
+Four of the fourteen days in which the 5 mg/L standard was violated were also days that the 4 mg/L standard was violated, for a total of 16 days of DO violations.
+The Ohio River station at JT Myers Locks and Dam had zero days with a DO flux of greater than 6 mg/L, zero days with an average DO below the 5 mg/L standard, and zero days with a measurement below the 4 mg/L instantaneous standard.
+The Smithland Locks and Dam station had one day with a DO flux of greater than 6 mg/L, zero days with an average DO below the 5 mg/L standard, and zero days with a measurement below the 4 mg/L instantaneous standard.
 A summary of these results is shown in Table 2.